Andrew8667/My-Movies-Lists/README.md

 ## Challenges & Learnings

-- Designed relational schemas and ER diagrams
+- Gained hands-on experience designing databases using ER diagrams and relational schemas
-- Built and tested REST APIs with Spring Boot
+- Developed RESTful APIs with Spring Boot and integrated them with a React frontend
-- Implemented secure JWT authentication
+- Implemented JWT authentication using Spring Security for secure requests
-- Connected React frontend with Spring backend & MySQL database
+- Connected the frontend, backend, and database into a seamless full-stack workflow

 ## Future Improvements